jd-fillmore/ff7-dex/README.md

 # ff7-dex
-A sort of pokedex, but for Final Fantasy 7 characters
+A sort of pokedex, but for Final Fantasy 7 characters.